Library Code of Conduct

 Wherever possible and appropriate, reason and moral persuasion shall be used to resolve issues of individual behaviour before resort is made to formal disciplinary procedures.
 Library staff will assist in monitoring the clauses of these regulations and as appropriate issue warnings to library users who may have committed offences as defined in these regulations.

-At present some of the prohibited activities in the regulations may be considered offences as defined in the University's Code of Student Conduct, the University's Policy & Procedures: Sexual Harassment, the University's Smoking Policy , the Policy on Information Technology, or in the Criminal Code of Canada (clauses relating to assault, theft, etc.).
+At present some of the prohibited activities in the regulations may be considered offences as defined in the University's Code of Student Conduct, the Policy on Sexual Violence and Sexual Harassment, the University's Smoking Policy , the Policy on Information Technology, or in the Criminal Code of Canada (clauses relating to assault, theft, etc.).
 As such, appropriate hearing procedures and sanctions outlined in those codes may be applied.

 Upon investigation of a complaint which is deemed to be a breach of the U of T Mississauga Library Code of Conduct as defined, a person designated by the Chief Librarian may conclude that action is warranted.
 At this point the person designated by the Chief Librarian will decide on the appropriate disciplinary procedures to follow.